 I was one of three people searching in 2018.
 The people who searched in 2018 did not attempt to go to the summit (all of us were previous summitters) and we had plenty of time to look around.
 Unfortunately, 2018 had much higher snow coverage which made it useless to search beyond the close up areas.
 The intent in 2018 was to search further west, but because of the snow conditions, it was not possible to safely get there.
 And even if you could get there, the only thing you would have found was snow.
 As such, most of the 2018 search covered the same area searched by Norton in 2004.
 Nothing was found, and the 2019 “search” covered this exact same area.
-The 2019 team did not attempt to contact me to ask for photos or other information about that area of the mountain.
+Update: This has been clarified that their goal was not to summit but to research the “Holzel spot” using a variety of techniques.
+While this seems to contradict what they did, it is likely just because none of the photos showed it was worth conducting an extensive search of that area.
+They could have made this more clear in the article.
+However, the explanation does make sense — they intended to do one thing and when the photos showed nothing there, they did something else.
+It looks like they explored the “Holzel Theory” fairly well, but there was never really any way it would work.
+So, the article ended up without a clear direction.

 The problems with the 1999 expedition

 However, the 1999 expedition was not looking for rocks in the pockets.
 It was focused exclusively on a camera under what appears to be a mistaken belief that film from the camera would lead to vast financial riches.
 Instead, the 1999 expedition ripped Mallory’s body apart looking for a camera he didn’t have.
-They recovered the contents of his pockets including a handkerchief which likely held the rock samples.
-However, as rocks could not be sold to the highest bidder, their focus was exclusively on the camera.
 Had they simply left Mallory alone, a more circumspect team could have properly recovered the items from his body and the mystery would be resolved one way or the other.
 There never was a need to find the camera.
-There never was a need to try to develop its film.

 More details of the “second search” can be found here: http://affimer.mountainguides.com/hemmleb6.html